Nth-iteration-labs/streamingbandit/README.md

 # streamingbandit

-Provides a webser to quickly setup and evaluate possible solutions to contextual multi-armed bandit problems.
+Provides a webserver to quickly setup and evaluate possible solutions to contextual multi-armed bandit problems.
 Allows user to create new "experiments", each with their own policy, and disclose an API to evaluate the policy in applications.

 # Pre-requisites